 Recently, Best Grips has opened a performance center.
 The performance center is outside the workshop and includes a launch monitor and a putting green.
 It is all outdoors so you want to make sure the weather will cooperate.
 With enough business, I can definitely see him expanding this and even making a store front to come buy the grips.
 Zach will get you on the monitor and help you figure out your lies as well as the grip that works best for your game.

-Talking with Zach, you can’t help but get excited about the product.
+Its easy to get excited about the product especially when you are talking with Zach.
 He has worked very hard to get to where he is.
 He has been working with T. P. Mills, who has been working with Odyssey and Zach will be creating a line for them.
 The grips that will be on these super premium putters will hopefully be Best Grips.
 He also works with Edel to make grips for them as well.
 Zach told me he likes working with the manufacturers, but his real passion lies with working with the everyday golfer.
 Despite the fact he charges tour players for his product some still decide they like it and want to use it.
 He doesn’t pay any one to play his grips; they do it because they like his product.
 I also asked if he expected to go big box retail and he said he doesn’t, simply because he doesn’t have the scale to mass produce the grips for a PGA Super Store or Golf Galaxy, and it seems he likes it that way.
 The future looks bright for Best Grips.

 Check out Best Grips at bestgrips.com